rix1/rix1-builds/apps/rix1.dev-lume/about.md

 That morning, I walked back into the office of a client I had been working with for the past 6 months – the newly [founded solar startup, Otovo](https://www.dn.no/solenergi/grunder/energi/selger-teslaen-for-a-folge-i-elon-musks-fotspor/1-1-5560478).
 Although they were surprised to see me, they got really excited when I asked if I could get a full-time job.

-After a quick meeting with [Simen](https://twitter.com/simenfur) and [Andreas](https://twitter.com/athornor), I signed a contract for a engineering position with Otovo.
+After a quick chat with [Simen](https://twitter.com/simenfur) and [Andreas](https://twitter.com/athornor), I signed a contract for a engineering position with Otovo.
 2016 was a crazy year.
-Now, over eight years and countless experiences later, I'm still having fun chasing the sun together with Otovo from our [office in Torggata](https://maps.app.goo.gl/QVtntdVEEdDjDazK7).
+Now, eight years and countless experiences later, I'm still having fun chasing the sun together with Otovo from our [office in Torggata](https://maps.app.goo.gl/QVtntdVEEdDjDazK7).

 > ### I never worked a day in my life, I just laid back and let the big beat lead me
 >